ChaskinOnChain/redacted/README.md

 - **Profile Creation**: Each user can create a personalized profile.
 - **Search**: The platform includes a search function for users to find posts.

-## Code Overview

-The main file, `page.js`, uses the `next-auth/react` package to manage user sessions.
-Depending on the session status, the user is either shown a loading spinner, redirected to the login page, or shown the main page.

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: